dracos/pohi/report/volume-1/4-financial-and-other-redress/f-discrete-topics.rst

     “1.
 The Board’s aim is to help DBT to ensure fair and prompt compensation to Postmasters affected by the Horizon scandal and related issues.

-    2. It will advise DBT Ministers on how best to manage the delivery of the GLO Compensation Scheme announced in December 2022, with the aim of ensuring that it:
+    2. It will advise DBT Ministers on how best to manage the delivery of the **GLO Compensation Scheme** announced in December 2022, with the aim of ensuring that it:

-        •		 provides fair compensation to GLO Postmasters
+        •		 provides **fair compensation to GLO Postmasters**

-        •		 does so promptly – and certainly before the deadline of August 2024; and
+        •		 does so **promptly** – and certainly before the deadline of August 2024; and

-        •		does so consistently with the expectations of Parliament that public money is spent in line with the Accounting Officer’s Duties.
+        •		does so consistently with the expectations of Parliament that public money is spent in line with the **Accounting Officer’s Duties**.

-    3. It will advise DBT Ministers in respect of DBT’s oversight of other strands of Horizon- related compensation by the Post Office, including the Historical Shortfall Scheme, arrangements for compensation in respect of overturned historic convictions and compensation for Postmaster detriment.
+    3. It will advise DBT Ministers in respect of **DBT’s oversight of other strands of Horizon- related compensation** by the Post Office, including the Historical Shortfall Scheme, arrangements for compensation in respect of overturned historic convictions and compensation for Postmaster detriment.